Lundeful/Studentweb-scraper/README.md

 # Studentweb-scraper
 This is a Python script used to check for updated grades on Studentweb and send the results to your email.
+The email also adds a screenshot of the results table to the email.
+The scripts also has support for partial grades, where you receive one or two grades before the final one.

 **Instructions:**